righettig/ANYbotics/README.md

 - **Performance:** Showcase any optimizations you’ve made for performance, especially for real-time data handling.
 - **Best Practices:** Highlight your adherence to software engineering best practices, such as code modularity, maintainability, and use of design patterns.

-By presenting this project, you can effectively demonstrate your skills in Angular, your ability to create complex, user-friendly interfaces, and your understanding of real-time data integration—all of which are highly relevant to the position at ANYbotics.

 ## Back-end

-To showcase your skills effectively during the interview for the Senior Backend Engineer position at ANYbotics, consider creating a project that aligns with their focus on robotics, scalable backend systems, and seamless integration with customer systems.
-Here’s a comprehensive project idea:

 ### Project: Robotic Inspection Dashboard with Real-Time Data Processing